-Having the event planner and event manager working side by side may not be sufficient to pull off an event successfully if you missed out on certain steps.
+Yes, we need the event planner and event manager to work side by side in order to pull off an event.
+However, it may not be sufficient always if you missed out on certain steps.
 Here are 10 management event ideas to keep in mind when you are hosting an event.

 10 Insider Tips for Successful Event Management